gradle/gradle/design-docs/managed-model.md

 - Managed projections should be reused per type
 - Unmanaged projections should be reused per type
 - Unmanaged instance model views should be used for the life of the node (right now we create a new view each time we need the node value)
+- Read only views should not strongly reference backing node once the view has been fully realized

+### Behaviour

+- Managed types should be able to internally use service (with potentially build local state) to provide convenience methods (?)
+- Declaring “services” (i.e. behaviour is interesting, not state) using same “techniques” as managed types?

 ### Misc

-- Validation error messages need some work
+- Audit of error messages
-- Allow some control over generated display name property
+    - Invalid managed types
+    - Immutability violations
 - Semantics of equals/hashCode
-- User receives runtime error trying to mutate managed set elements when used as input and outside of mutation method
-    - Also when mutation is transitive (e.g. mutating a property of a managed property of a managed set element)
 - Support getting "address" (creation/canonical path) of a managed object
 - Throw a meaningful exception instead of failing with `OutOfMemoryError` at runtime when a managed type instantiation cycle is encountered (a composite type that contains an instance of itself keeps on creating new instances indefinitely)
-- Attempt to call setter method in (abstract class) managed model from non-abstract getter receives error when extracting type metadata
+- Attempt to call setter method in (abstract class) managed model from non-abstract getter receives error when extracting type metadata (i.e. fail sooner than runtime)
-- Declare, configure and manage services, such as tool chains, resolvers.